-You’d have thought Patton would feel a bit weird about letting the guy he replaced get on stage with Faith No More every now and again, but ex-FNM vocalist Chuck Mosley has done so several times since the band’s reunion.
-Usually it’s just to have a crack at some of the older tracks on his own – he recently staged a Chuck Mosley & Friends gig featuring his former Faith No More comrades – but, in 2010, Mosley actually joined Patton for a vocal ping-pong match during Introduce Yourself.
+You’d have thought Patton would feel a bit weird about letting the guy he replaced get on stage with Faith No More every now and again, but ex-FNM vocalist Chuck Mosley did so several times before he died in 2017.
+Usually it was just to have a crack at some of the older tracks on his own – he even staged a Chuck Mosley & Friends gig featuring his former Faith No More comrades – but, in 2010, Mosley actually joined Patton for a vocal ping-pong match during Introduce Yourself.
 Not quite like working with the GCSE student who took on your summer job full-time, but still a pretty cool gesture on Mike’s behalf.

 D is for… Découpé

 We may never truly understand Patton – you’d have better luck cracking the stock market or giving a scene-by-scene breakdown of Ulysses.
 Musically, lyrically and even just on a personal level, the man is a true enigma.
 The way in which he writes his lyrics, however, is no secret.
 He once said, “Often I just choose the words because of the rhythm, not because of the meaning.”
 As such, Land Of Sunshine’s lyrical backbone allegedly came from a fortune cookie, other lyrics have been stuck together using random words from Frank Sinatra songs and, in the greatest bout of inspiration ever, Patton claimed he “was just driving around and there was a piece of paper on the ground, so I stole it”.
 A true visionary or découpé dickhead?
 Er… both.